-Nearly half of maternal deaths could be prevented.
+About 3 of 5 of maternal deaths could be prevented.

 Perinatal mortality refers to the death of fetuses and newborns that occur around the time of delivery.
 In the United States, the perinatal mortality rate is 6 to 7 deaths per 1,000 deliveries.

 The most common causes of death in fetuses and newborns are

 Certain conditions or characteristics, called risk factors, make a pregnancy high risk.
 As part of routine care during pregnancy, doctors check for these factors to determine the degree of risk for a particular woman and baby and thus to provide better medical care.
 Genetic evaluation is particularly important.
 It involves assessing the couple’s family history and, if needed, analyzing blood or tissue samples (such as cells from the inside of the cheek).
 This evaluation is done to determine whether a couple is at increased risk of having a baby with a hereditary genetic disorder.

 Factors that can affect risk in women include

 High-risk pregnancies must be closely monitored, and sometimes women are referred to a center that specializes in managing these pregnancies.